SystemsApproach/sdn/arch.rst

 forwarding behavior (the Network OS).

 We return to the details of the compiler toolchain in Chapter 4.
-For now, we will just address the question of why we need a P4 program in the case of a fixed-function switching chip (since we are obviously not using P4 to modify its fixed behavior).
+For now, we will just address the question of why we need a P4 program in the case of a fixed-function switching chip (since we are not using P4 to modify its fixed behavior).
 The quick summary is that a formal specification of the forwarding pipeline is required to generate the API to the data plane.
 P4 programs are written to an abstract model of the forwarding pipeline, and whether the chip’s actual hardware pipeline is fixed or programmable, we still need to know how to map the abstract pipeline onto the physical pipeline.
 This is where ``arch.p4`` plays a role.
 As for the role of ``forward.p4``, this program actually *prescribes* the pipeline in the case of a programmable chip, whereas for the fixed-function chip, ``forward.p4`` merely *describes* the pipeline.
 But we still need ``forward.p4`` in both cases because the toolchain uses it, along with ``arch.p4``, to generate the API that sits between the control and data planes.

 3.3 Switch OS
 -------------------